 Set-ItemProperty -Path "HKCU:\Software\Microsoft\Office\16.0\Outlook\AutoDiscover" -Name 'ExcludeExplicitO365Endpoint' -Value 1 -Type DWORD –Force

-If your mailbox has been migrated from on-premises Exchange to Office 365 or you have two mailboxes connected in Outlook (one from the on-premises Exchange, the second from Office 365) and you use an RPC connection, in this case Outlook doesn’t use Modern Authentication (also used for MFA).
-In this case, your credentials are sent to Office 356 instead of token.
+If your mailbox has been migrated from on-premises Exchange to Microsoft 365 or you have two mailboxes connected in Outlook (one from the on-premises Exchange, the second from Microsoft 365/Exchange Online) and you use an RPC connection.
+In this case, Outlook doesn’t use Modern Authentication (also used for MFA).
+In this case, your credentials are sent to Office 356 instead of a token.
 To force Outlook to use Modern Authentication for RPC connections, you need to add the AlwaysUseMSOAuthForAutoDiscover DWORD parameter with the value 1 to the registry key HKCU\Software\Microsoft\Exchange.

 Set-ItemProperty -Path " HKCU:\Software\Microsoft\Exchange" -Name 'AlwaysUseMSOAuthForAutoDiscover' -Value 1 -Type DWORD -Force

-Ensure that a Modern Authentication is enabled for your Office 365 account in the Office 365 Admin Center (Settings -> Services & add-ins).
+Make sure Modern Authentication is enabled for your account in the Microsoft 365 Admin Center (Settings -> Services & add-ins).

-If on the contrary you want to completely disable Modern Authentication in Outlook 2016/2019/365 (this authentication method should be disabled in the Admin Center), you need to configure the following registry settings:
+Suppose on the contrary you want to completely disable Modern Authentication in Outlook 2016/2019/365 (this authentication method should be disabled in the Admin Center) and use basic authentication.
+In that case, you need to configure the following registry settings:

 Set-ItemProperty -Path "HKCU:\SOFTWARE\Microsoft\Office\16.0\Common\Identity" -Name EnableAdal -Value 0 -Type DWORD –Force